Vitamins and Minerals to be Used During Pregnancy

 Biotin: Necessary for Embryo Development

-Biotin is necessary for the metabolism of cells and is generally known to have positive effects on hair, skin and nail health.
-The importance of biotin in terms of women's reproductive health is that it plays a role in cell division and embryo development processes.The Importance of a Balanced Nutrition and Healthy Lifestyle
+Biotin is essential for cell metabolism and is generally known for its positive effects on hair, skin, and nail health.
+Biotin's importance for women's reproductive health stems from its role in cell division and embryo development.

 Balanced and Varied Nutrition